 Most people think that being creative is something that is born with us.
 And there’s no way to practise, or to become better on it.
-So, who is born with their creative muscle strong, is simply lucky!
+So, those who are born creative are lucky!

 I admit it: I always said I wasn’t creative.
 Guess what?
 I was wrong!

 I can be as creative as I want to!
-Because I have the power to create my own creativity habits, my rituals, I can practise in order to be more creative.
+I can create my own creativity habits, my rituals, I can practise in order to be more creative.

 If you create a ton of stuff, some of them will be good.
 And that’s what matters the most.

 The more you practise, the better your creation will be.
 And the stronger your creativity muscle will grow.

 It’s like going to the gym.
 If you go to the gym everyday to grow your arm muscles (and you put effort while doing the exercises), your muscle will eventually start to improve and grow.

 That’s the same with the creativity muscle.